HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 To support bidirectionality,  explicit support for indicating direction is available in both HTML via ([the `dir` attribute](https://html.spec.whatwg.org/multipage/dom.html#the-dir-attribute) and the [`<bdo>` element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-bdo-element)), and CSS (the [direction](https://www.w3.org/TR/css-writing-modes-3/#direction) and [`unicode-bidi`](https://www.w3.org/TR/css-writing-modes-3/#unicode-bidi) properties.
 We looked at usage of both HTML and CSS methods.
 Only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the `dir` attribute on the `<html>` element.
 Which is fine: most writing systems in the world are `ltr`, and the default `dir` value is `ltr`.
 Of the pages which *did* set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
 An even smaller number, 2.63%, set `dir` on `<body>`.
 Which is good, because setting it on `<html>` also covers you for content in the `<head>`, like `<title>`.

 Why set direction using HTML attributes rather than CSS styling?
 One reason is separation of concerns: direction has to do with content which is the purview of HTML.
-It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): *“Avoid using CSS or Unicode control codes for managing direction where you can use markup”*.
+It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): *"Avoid using CSS or Unicode control codes for managing direction where you can use markup"*.
 After all, the stylesheet might not load, and the text still needs to be readable.

 ### Logical vs physical properties